Cashier balancing: The balancing process

 In order to balance (or settle) the cash drawer, first, the manager (or sometimes the cashier) prepares to count the money in the register.
-Counting the money is usually done in the back office: the drawer is removed from the register and taken into the office.
-By preparing to count the money, all large bills, checks and coupons and food stamps (if any) are removed and put to the side.
-Next, the person counting the money counts it back to its "starting amount."
-The starting amount is the amount of money that was in the drawer at the beginning of the shift.
-As this is being done, there will be additional bills and change that will be put off to the side along with the larger bills.
-Once the drawer is reset back to its starting amount for the next cashier's shift, it is either placed in the safe or given to another cashier that is starting their shift.
+The drawer is removed from the register and often taken to a back office for counting.
+Then, any large bills, checks, and coupons are removed and put to the side.
+Next, the person counting the money counts it back to its "starting amount" (the amount of money that was in the drawer at the beginning of the shift).
+In the process, other bills and change will taken to the side and put with the larger bills.
+Once the drawer is reset back to its starting amount for the next cashier's shift, it is either placed in the safe or given to the next shift.

-Deposits During Shift
+Deposits during shift

-Depending on the store's policies and procedures, "drops" or "pickups" or "deposits" may happen in mid-shift if the Cashier or the Manager sees there is too much cash in the cashier's drawer.
-This is to limit the risk of a robbery and to make the store a less desirable target.
+"Drops" or "pickups" or "deposits" may happen during a shift if the cashier or the manager sees there is too much cash in the drawer.
+This is to limit the risk of robbery.

-Cash Back on debit transactions is a similar concept to a deposit as the cash in the drawer is replaced by money directly placed into the store's bank account and offers the customer the advantage of not having to make a separate transaction at an ATM.
-In this way, Cash Back is generally beneficial to both the customer and the retailer, and offers the customer the ability request change or other denominations not generally available from ATMs.
+Cash back on debit transactions is a similar concept to a deposit as the cash in the drawer is replaced by money directly placed into the store's bank account and offers the customer the advantage of not having to make a separate transaction at an ATM.
+In this way, Cash back is generally beneficial to both the customer and the retailer, and offers the customer the ability request change or other denominations not generally available from ATMs.

 Some POS systems will prompt the cashier to make a deposit.
 Procedures will vary from retailer to retailer, but in general the large bills are removed from the till and are either manually counted by the cashier or by a manager and are "dropped" into an inaccessible safe.
 The deposit will be recorded in the cashier's POS and will therefore no longer be expected in the cashier's drawer at the end of his or her shift, but will remain part of the final accountability at the end of the cashier's shift.